smart-on-fhir/smart-health-card-decoder/docs/directory.md

 >Note: The merging process will handle duplicate issuer data in the following ways:
 >- Identical _issuers_, _keys_, _crls_, and _rids_ will be combined into single instances.
 >- When data differs, the lists will be combined.
->- When data versions can be determend (i.e. crlVersion, ctr, rid-timestamps), the older versions will be removed.
+>- When data versions can be determined (i.e. crlVersion, ctr, rid-timestamps), the older versions will be removed.